Hitesh-jadhav/quiz_app/README.md

 # Quiz App

-A cross-platform quiz application built with Flutter, designed to run on Android, iOS, Linux, macOS, Windows, and Web.
+A cross-platform quiz application built with Flutter, designed to run on Android, iOS, Linux, macOS, and Windows.

 ## Features